-- Target an increase in retail provision in the order of 4,500sqm+ over a 10 year period. - Consolidate wider retail offerings within the Salisbury City Centre. - Target ownership structures with the capacity to deliver and encourage development and investment. - Retain / enhance Church Street expansion as a primary access point. - Facilitate large multi-deck parking capacity to support access, engagement and turnover. - Implement a branding and a coordinated signage/ wayfinding strategy.
+- Target an increase in retail provision in the order of 4,500sqm+ over a 10 year period. - Consolidate wider retail offerings within the Salisbury City Centre. - Target ownership structures with the capacity to deliver and encourage development and investment. - Retain / enhance Church Street expansion as a primary access point. - Facilitate large multi-deck parking capacity to support access, engagement and turnover (subject to further investigation). - Implement a branding and a coordinated signage/ wayfinding strategy.